ScioShield/Vagrant-Centos7-Elasticsearch-Agent-8.0-Caldera/README.md

 Username: <code>elastic</code>
 The password is printed to the console / terminal you ran <code>vagrant up</code> from
 under the section <code>--Security autoconfiguration information--</code>
-Log into Caldera (remote)
+or on the Elastic VM issue <code>sudo cat /root/ESUpass.txt</code>

 ## Caldera
 Start Caldera with
 <code>vagrant ssh Elastic</code>
 <code>screen</code>
 <code>cd /usr/local/caldera/ && python3.9 server.py</code>
 Take note of the users/passes
 To exit the screen, but keep Caldera running, hit Ctrl+a+d

 Log into Caldera (local)
 <code>http://10.0.0.10:8888</code>